-- POWER ON: press and release the POWER key - DEMO MODE (at power on): press and hold the POWER key. - POWER OFF: press and hold the POWER key until the display goes blank. - Tip: The 1250 will remember your previous settings every time you power it on again.
+- POWER ON: press and release the POWER key - DEMO MODE (at power on): press and hold the POWER key. - POWER OFF: press and hold the POWER key until the display goes blank. - Note: The 3310 remembers your previous settings every time you power it on again.